cleanflight/cleanflight/README.md

 * Rate profiles and in-flight selection of them.
 * Graupner PPM failsafe.
 * Graupner HoTT telemetry.
-* Multiple simultantious telemetry providers.
+* Multiple simultaneous telemetry providers.
 * Configurable serial ports for Serial RX, Telemetry, MSP, GPS - Use most devices on any port, softserial too.
 + more many minor bug fixes.

-For a list of features, changes and some discussion please review the thread on MultiWii forums and consult the documenation.
+For a list of features, changes and some discussion please review the thread on MultiWii forums and consult the documentation.

 http://www.multiwii.com/forum/viewtopic.php?f=23&t=5149